Canada Picks the GlobalEye — Boeing’s Second NATO Loss in Two Weeks

 A Saab GlobalEye.
 The dorsal ski-beam houses the Erieye ER radar — a Gallium-Nitride active electronically scanned array Saab claims has the longest detection range of any AEW radar in service.
 Photo: Saab AB / Wikimedia Commons

-The Erieye Extended Range radar is the system that NATO bought 19 May.
+The Erieye Extended Range radar is the system that NATO is reported to have selected in April.
 It is one of the few Western AEW radars built around modern Gallium-Nitride active electronically scanned array (AESA) technology.
-Saab claims a 70 percent improvement in detection range against modern stealth aircraft compared to legacy AEW platforms, and the GlobalEye also carries maritime-surveillance and ground-tracking modes that the Wedgetail does not.
+Saab claims a 70 percent improvement in detection range over the original Erieye radar, and the GlobalEye also layers dedicated maritime-surveillance and ground-tracking sensors on top of the air picture.

 Why Canada — and why now

 Canada’s airborne-early-warning gap has been a chronic problem.
-The RCAF retired its CF-18 air defence radar pickets in the 1990s and never replaced them.
+Canada has never operated an airborne early-warning aircraft of its own.
 NORAD’s airborne warning coverage of the Arctic depends on USAF E-3 Sentries that are themselves heading for retirement.
-With Russia flying Bear-H bombers along the Canadian ADIZ on a near-monthly basis since 2023, and with the United States announcing that it expects allies to contribute more to continental defence, the political pressure for a Canadian AEW platform has been growing since 2024.
+With Russian Bear-H bombers regularly probing the air defence identification zones around North America in recent years, and with the United States announcing that it expects allies to contribute more to continental defence, the political pressure for a Canadian AEW platform has been growing since 2024.

 The industrial calculus